hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * one DoH connection for zone transfers

-We provide specific details in the later sections of reasons where more than one connection for a given transport might be required for zone transfers.
+We provide specific details in the later sections of reasons where more than one connection for a given transport might be required for zone transfers from a particular client.

 # Connections and Data Flows in XoT